Yanjiang, Ziyang: Administrative divisions

-Sichuan Dayan Labor Camp

 Yanjiang District also is home to the Sichuan Dayan Labor Camp (四川大堰劳动教养管理所), which had a recorded population of 2,184 in 2010.

 Economy

 The district recorded a GDP of 50.25 billion Chinese Yuan in 2018, an 8.1% increase from the previous year.
 The following table shows a breakdown of the district's GDP:

 Agriculture

 As of 2018, the values of the district's agriculture, forestry, animal husbandry and fishing industries totaled 9.29 billion Yuan, a 3.6% increase from 2017.
 Of this, the district's seeding industry's output totaled 4.62 billion Yuan, the forestry industry's totaled 0.49 billion, animal husbandry totaled 3.32 billion, fisheries totaled 0.31 billion, and fishing-related services totaled 0.55 billion.
 The district government estimates that in 2018 alone, the district produced 85,000 tons of meat, farmed 72,000 hectares of land, and had a nursery area of 40 hectares.